Fermi's golden rule for heating in strongly driven Floquet systems: Floquet FGR

 An approximate Floquet Hamiltonian $H_F$ plays a central role in understanding the periodically-driven system, and the associated approximate Floquet unitary $U_F$ is defined by

-where $T$ is the driving period (and we define $\omega\equiv2\pi/T$).
+where $T$ is the driving period (and $\omega\equiv2\pi/T$).
 There are various ways to define $H_F$, and the following argument equally applies to them.
-For concreteness, we here focus on the high-frequency (i.e. short-period) Magnus expansion~\cite{Magnus1954,Blanes2009} which provides a systematic power series for $H_F$ with respect to $T$.
-While $U_F$ characterizes the early-stage evolution, or the Floquet prethermalization~\cite{Abanin2015,Kuwahara2016}, it fails to correctly describe dynamics of the system at late times when heating sets in.
+For concreteness, we focus on the high-frequency (i.e., short-period) Magnus expansion~\cite{Magnus1954,Blanes2009} which gives $H_F$ as a power series for $T$.
+For a stepwise drive (see Eqs.~\eqref{eq:spinH} and \eqref{eq:FloquetU} below), this expansion corresponds to the Baker-Campbell-Hausdorff (BCH) formula, giving $H_F$ by nested commutators between $H_0$ and the driving term $V$ accompanied by $T^N$ ($N=1,2,\dots$).
+Thus the dressing strength $H_F-H_0$ roughly increases with $T\|V\|\sim\|V\|/\omega$.

+The Magnus expansion is an asymptotic series and is generally not convergent.
+However, it was rigorously proven~\cite{Kuwahara2016} and confirmed numerically~\cite{Howell2019} that the expansion up to an optimal order $N_*=O(\omega)$ tends to converge to a local $H_F$ and well approximates the Floquet unitary: $U_F\approx{U}$.
+If we continued the expansion still higher orders than $N_*$, the Magnus expansion would tend to diverge or, if converge in finite-size systems, approach a highly nonlocal Hamiltonian.
+Throughout this work, we only consider low-order expansions, in which $H_F$ is local and $U_F\approx U$.
+To the authors' knowledge, finding the optimal order $N_*$ is still an open question although reasonable estimates are given in inequality analyses~\cite{Kuwahara2016,Abanin2017}.
+Since $U_F\neq{U}$, the difference between the exact evolution $\ket{\Psi_k}$ and approximate one $\ket{\Psi_k^\mathrm{app}}=U_F^k\ket{\Psi_0}$ grows with $k$.
+This difference underlies the origin of Floquet heating.
+While previous works gave upper bounds on the heating rates~\cite{Abanin2015,Kuwahara2016,Avdoshkin2020}, they usually do not allow for quantitative estimates of these rates, which is the main subject of this paper.